tinacms/tina.io/content/guides/tina-cloud/existing-site/register-form.md

 last_edited: '2020-08-11T13:02:36.046Z'
 ---

-We've added Tina to our site, and defined our content with a Tina Cloud schema.
+We've added Tina to our site and defined a Tina Cloud schema for our content.
 We're now ready to connect to the Tina Cloud content API, and make our content editable.

 Let's register a Tina form in our admin page template that we created earlier.